harkle-the-cake/dhbw_capturethecode/README.md

 ## Actions
 Each user may perform as many free actions as able, but only one normal action per turn.
 Each action is a separate call to the backend.
 Once the turn is over, the normal actions are evaluated by the backend.
+A target for a action may be any player, own or opponent players.

 ### Free Actions
 | Action         | Target needed | Effect                                                        |